4 Searching for Topology Graphs

 Note:

 The customized topology graph search is saved and the corresponding topology graph appears.
-You can use this customized search from the list of saved searches for quickly accessing it.
+All users can use this customized search from the list of saved searches for quickly accessing it.

 The topology graph that contains all the selected attributes appears.